ralphjsmit/filament/docs/07-users/02-multi-factor-authentication.md

     public function hasEmailAuthentication(): bool
     {
         // This method should return true if the user has enabled email authentication.
-        // We know that the user has enabled it if the secret is not null, but if your app has
-        // another mechanism for disabling email authentication even when a secret is
-        // set, you should check that here.

-        return filled($this->email_authentication_secret);
+        return $this->has_email_authentication;
     }

-    public function getEmailAuthenticationSecret(): ?string
+    public function toggleEmailAuthentication(bool $condition): void
     {
-        // This method should return the user's saved email authentication secret.

-        return $this->email_authentication_secret;
-    }

-    public function saveEmailAuthenticationSecret(?string $secret): void
-    {
-        // This method should save the user's email authentication secret.
+        // This method should save whether or not the user has enabled email authentication.

-        $this->email_authentication_secret = $secret;
+        $this->has_email_authentication = $condition;
         $this->save();
     }
 }
 ```

 <Aside variant="tip">
-    Since Filament uses an interface on your `User` model instead of assuming that the `email_authentication_secret` column exists, you can use any column name you want.
-You could even use a different model entirely if you want to store the secret in a different table.
+    Since Filament uses an interface on your `User` model instead of assuming that the `has_email_authentication` column exists, you can use any column name you want.
+You could even use a different model entirely if you want to store the setting in a different table.
 </Aside>

 Finally, you should activate the email authentication feature in your panel.
 To do this, use the `multiFactorAuthentication()` method in the [configuration](../panel-configuration), and pass an `EmailAuthentication` instance to it: